Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/sprintA/us002/01.requirements-engineering/Readme.md

-# US006 - Create a Task
+# US002 - Register a job.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an organization employee, I want to create a new task in order to be further published.
+As an HRM, I want to register a job.
 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost, as well as a task category.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>   "Some job examples are designer, estimator, gardener, electrician or bricklayer."
+Different jobs that can be registered.

 **From the client clarifications:**